 The Freemie cups are compatible with several pumps.
 You plug the cups into the mobile pump, and you’re ready to pump on the go.
 The Freemie Liberty System costs $300, but there is currently a sale for $190.
 You don’t need a lot of extra parts or bags from this company.
 You pour the milk from the cups into your own containers or bags.

 The Spectra 9Plus is another portable pump available.
 This pump weighs only ½ lb. and has an LED screen.
 It comes with a 2 year warranty and has single or double pump capabilities.
 The Spectra has an ultra-quiet motor as well as adjustable suction levels.
 This pump will only cost $180.

 The Elvie is another hands-free system.
 There are only five parts to clean and it takes seconds to assemble.
 It’s advertised as completely silent.
-The Elvie typically costs $499, but is currently on sale for $424.15.
-It has single and double pumping capabilities without cords.
-It has 7 settings of various intensity.
-It uses in-app tracking to monitor milk production, track pumping history, and control the pump.
+The Elvie is the same price as Willow Pump at $499, also has single and double pumping capabilities without cords.
+Similar to Willow Pump, it has settings of various intensity and uses in-app tracking to monitor milk production, track pumping history, and control the pump.